tommybobbins/super-dollop/iam.md

 # IAM Permission Boundaries

-IAM Permission Boundaries are supported for users and roles, but not groups.
+IAM Permission Boundaries are supported for *users and roles, but not groups*.
 They are an advanced feature to set the maximum permissions and entity can get.

 e.g. If a permission boundary is E,A,R: Allow, [s3:*,cloudwatch:*,ec2:*], *, then a policy is applied E, A, R: Allow, [iam:CreateUser], *, the permissions will not be allowed.